Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-18.md

 7. A company wants to migrate its applications to a VPC on AWS.
 These applications will need to access on-premises resources. <br/> What combination of actions will enable the company to accomplish this goal?
 (Choose two.)
     - A. Use the AWS Service Catalog to identify a list of on-premises resources that can be migrated.
+      [ Used to manage approved AWS resources, not for conncetivity]
     - B. Build a VPN connection between an on-premises device and a virtual private gateway in the new VPC.
     - C. Use Amazon Athena to query data from the on-premises database servers.
     - D. Connect the company's on-premises data center to AWS using AWS Direct Connect.